Strauss–Howe generational theory: Missionary Generation

 Suffragists marching in New York, 1915.
 Social Crusades were a defining feature.

 The missionary generation was born from 1860 to 1882 and is of the prophet/idealist archetype.
 Members of the missionary generation have been described as the "home-and-hearth children of the post-Civil War era".
 They were an idealist generation and as young adults; their leaders were famous preachers.
 Some were graduates of newly formed black and women's colleges.
 Their defining characteristics were missionary and social crusades: "muckraker" journalism, prohibitionism, workers' rights, trade unionism and women's suffrage.
 In midlife, they developed prohibition in the United States, immigration control, and organized vice squads.

-Because the lost generation were severely impacted by World War I, the leadership of the missionary generation lasted longer than previous generations and in the 1930s and 1940s, their elite became the "wise old men" who enacted a "New Deal" and Social Security, led the World War II, and reaffirmed America's highest ideals during this period.
+Because the Lost Generation were severely impacted by World War I, the leadership of the missionary generation lasted longer than previous generations, giving the US Presidency four members of this generation from Harding to FDR.
+Leading the country through the Roaring Twenties, Great Depression and World War II alike, and in the 1930s and 1940s, their elite became the "wise old men" who enacted a "New Deal" and Social Security, led during World War II, and reaffirmed America's highest ideals during this period.
 This generation is fully ancestral, with the last known member of the missionary generation, the American Sarah Knauss, having died on December 30, 1999, at 119 years of age.

 Lost Generation

-The lost generation (nomad archetype) is the generation that came of age during World War I. "Lost" in this context also means "disoriented, wandering, directionless"—a recognition that there was great confusion and aimlessness among the war's survivors in the early post-war years.
+The Lost Generation (nomad archetype) is the generation that came of age during World War I. "Lost" in this context also means "disoriented, wandering, directionless"—a recognition that there was great confusion and aimlessness among the war's survivors in the early post-war years.
 Strauss and Howe define the cohort as individuals born between 1883 and 1900.
-Like the previous generation, the Lost Generation is fully ancestral, with the last known member of the lost generation, the Japanese Nabi Tajima, having died on April 21, 2018, at 117 years of age.
+Like the previous generation, the Lost Generation is fully ancestral, with the last known member of the Lost Generation, the Japanese Nabi Tajima, having died on April 21, 2018, at 117 years of age.

 G.I.
 Generation

-U.S. Navy veteran Ruth Harden sings as "Anchors Aweigh" is played during the dedication ceremony of the World War II memorial at Legislative Hall in Dover, Delaware, November 9, 2013.
+U.S. Navy veteran Ruth Harden sings as "Anchors Aweigh" is played during the dedication ceremony of the World War II memorial at Legislative Hall in Dover, Delaware, November 2013.

-The greatest generation (hero archetype), also known as the G.I. generation and the World War II generation, is the demographic cohort following the lost generation and preceding the silent generation.
+The Greatest Generation (hero archetype), also known as the G.I.
+Generation and the World War II generation, is the demographic cohort following the Lost Generation and preceding the Silent Generation.
 Strauss and Howe define the cohort as individuals born between 1901 and 1924.
 They were shaped by the Great Depression and were the primary participants in World War II.

 Silent Generation

-The silent generation (artist archetype) is the demographic cohort following the greatest generation and preceding the baby boomers.
+The Silent Generation (artist archetype) is the demographic cohort following the Greatest Generation and preceding the baby boomers.
 Strauss and Howe define the cohort as individuals born between 1925 and 1942.